bonitasoft/bonita-doc/md/workspaces-and-repositories.md

 You can export all the content from a repository for exchange or backup purposes:

 1. Click on **Diagram** > **Export...**
-1. Click  on **Select All** to embed all the repository content into the BOS archive.
+1. Click  on **Select All** to embed the whole repository content into the BOS archive.
-1. Choose a location on your local drive to store the archive and click on **Finish**
+1. Choose a location on your local drive to store the archive and click on **Finish**.

-The exported archive can then be shared with other Studio of the same or newer version.
+The exported archive can then be shared with other studios of the same version or newer.

 To import a BOS archive: